sampsyo/cs6120/content/blog/2019-11-13-gep.md/index.md

 ```
 In this project we seek to improve the memory
 safety of LLVM programs by inserting dynamic bounds
-checks at runtime that cause the program to stop
+checks at run time that cause the program to stop
 executing rather than violate memory safety.
 After running our compilation pass the aforementioned
-code would have the following runtime behavior:
+code would have the following run-time behavior:

 ```C
 int foo(int x) {